 Roanja Planning, d.b.a.
 Westside Door & Moulding v.
 Farzad Halavi, d.b.a.
 Halco Construction, et al.

 Klein & Wilson's client was sued for fraud, restraint of trade, and unfair business practices arising out of a failed construction project.
 Klein & Wilson filed a demurrer challenging plaintiffs' claims.
 Right before the hearing, plaintiffs dismissed Klein & Wilson's client from the case with prejudice.

 STM Wireless, Inc. v.
 Aljaff

 Klein & Wilson represented a technology company that believed its former employee stole trade secrets.
 The employee contended he had been treated unfairly while employed at the technology company.
-Klein & Wilson achieved a favorable settlement for the client, which resolved all employment and trade secret issues.
+Klein & Wilson achieved a favorable settlement for the client by resolving all employment and trade secret issues.

 Tropicale Foods, Inc. (d.b.a.
 Helados Mexico) v.
 Helados La Mexicana, Inc.

 Klein & Wilson filed an action for trademark infringement and unfair competition to protect its client's trademark "Helados Mexico."
 Klein & Wilson settled the case by persuading the defendant to stop selling products with the name "Helados La Mexicana" on them and to change its corporate name.